jonnonz1/nz-statute-book/acts/public/1995/domestic-violence-act-1995.md

 ### 54 Effect of occupation order
 (1) The person in whose favour an occupation order is made is entitled, to the exclusion of the person against whom the order is made, to personally occupy the dwellinghouse to which the order relates, together with any land, buildings, or improvements appurtenant to that dwellinghouse which are used, or ordinarily would be used, for the purposes of a household.
-(2) An occupation order is enforceable as if it were an order for the recovery of land made pursuant to section 31(1)﻿(d) of the District Courts Act 1947.
+(2) An occupation order is enforceable as if it were an order for the recovery of land made pursuant to section 79(2)﻿(c) of the District Court Act 2016.

 ### 55 Power to vary or discharge occupation order
 (1) On the application of either party, or of the personal representative of either party, the court may, if it thinks fit, make an order—